 There had been one round of litigation in the Tribunal and in the Supreme Court on this issue by Shri R.S.S.
 Shishodia and Shri Sita Ram Sharma.
-A Review Petition filed in Civil Appeal No.3191 of 1991 arising out of SLP(Civil) No.2562 of 1990 in the matter of Shri R.S.S.
-Shishodia Vs. The Administrator of Union Territory of Delhi and Others, is stated to be still pending.
-This is another round of litigation in the Tribunal by the applicants before us who are also similarly situated.
+A Review Petition filed in Civil in the Tribunal by the applicants before us who are also similarly situated.
 As the issues involved are common, it is proposed to deal with them in a common judgment.